contactrameezraja/atto-credit-risk/README.md

 ### 3. Production deployment (Azure, £500/month, <100ms, 1000 predictions/hour)

-With those constraints, here's what I'd do:
+With those constraints, here's how to procede:

 **Compute:** Azure Container Apps.
 It's cheaper than AKS for this traffic level and supports auto-scaling.
 A single container running the FastAPI app with 1 vCPU and 2GB RAM would handle 1000 predictions/hour easily.
 Logistic regression inference is microseconds, so the 100ms latency target is met comfortably.
 Cost would be roughly £30-50/month at this scale.